 If you find yourself in this situation, recognize that you’re slowing down, getting distracted, or have gotten stuck in the decluttering process.

 Take a break.
 Have a snack.
 Go for a walk.
 Remind yourself of your WHY.
 Then turn on some energizing music and get back to decluttering.

-To bust through a decluttering rut, try these 10 Tips to Declutter Faster.
+To bust through a decluttering rut, download the free checklist:

 7 | Try Reverse Decluttering.

 Still stuck decluttering because you’re moving to a smaller house and decluttering a lifetime of belongings?
 Try reverse decluttering.

 That is, declutter in reverse.
 Typically when people declutter they consider what they should get rid of.